Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/IO System/IO Efficiency (via Scheduling & Buffering)/Disk Scheduling/Disk Scheduling with HDD/HDD Scheduling Policies.md

 ## Intro
-👉 **Goal: For a sequence of disk access requests, determine the execution order**
+> **HDD Scheduling Policies' Objective: For a sequence of disk access requests, determine the execution order**

 Properties in consideration:
 - Performance: